-The Office of Equal Opportunity and Compliance (OEOC) monitors the university staff and faculty recruitment processes to ensure that all applicants receive equitable consideration, the university's efforts in hiring members of underrepresented groups are strengthened, and the required documentation of good faith efforts to achieve equal opportunity and placement goals are maintained.
+Equal Opportunity, Compliance & Title IX monitors the university staff and faculty recruitment processes to ensure that all applicants receive equitable consideration, the university’s efforts in hiring members of underrepresented groups are strengthened, and the required documentation of good faith efforts to achieve equal opportunity and placement goals are maintained.

 - Assist and advise search committees, applicant reviewers, hiring officials and others on employment equity practices and principles;

-- Review essential functions and physical demands in order to comply with the nondiscrimination in employment requirements of the ADA.
+- Review essential functions and physical demands in order to comply with the nondiscrimination in employment requirements of the Americans with Disabilities Act.